By-DevOps-For-DevOps/website-source/source/_posts/CI-CD-with-AWS-developer-tools.md

 ### AWS ECS Cluster
 We can use the cloudformation template https://github.com/microservices-today/IaC-ecs to create an ECS cluster.
 ### AWS ECR
-The docker images that are deployed to ECS Cluster is stored in the ECR repository.
+The docker images to be deployed to ECS Cluster are stored in the ECR repository.
 We need to create a repository for each of the custom application that we are hosting on ECS.
 You can follow the steps to create a new Repository for `nginx` [Steps](https://ap-southeast-1.console.aws.amazon.com/ecs/home?region=ap-southeast-1#/repositories/create/new).
 ### AWS CodeBuild